joshbegley/nyt-latest/README.md

-**Stocks rally after Russia announces it will withdraw stroops from Ukraine border.**\
+**Stocks rally after Russia says it will withdraw some troops from Ukraine’s border.**\
 `The military standoff, which had dragged Wall Street lower in recent days, showed signs of de-escalating, easing concerns over disruptions in global energy supplies.`\
 https://nytimes.com/2022/02/15/business/stocks-bonds-wall-street.html?searchResultPosition=1